QCaudron/Python-Workshop/README.md

 - 1. **Basic Python** - very quick intro to variables, control structure, lists, dictionaries, functions, IO; to get you on your feet.
-- 2. **Numpy, Scipy, Matplotlib** - the *Scipy Stack* which forms the basis of scientific coding in Python.
+- 2. **Numpy, Scipy, Pandas, Matplotlib** - the *Scipy Stack* which forms the basis of scientific coding in Python.
 - 3. **Demos** - lmfit, scikit-learn, scikit-image, pandas, pickle, pymc; some packages I use for cool scientific work.

-- 4. **Exercises** - a Notebook helping you through some real data analysis, using real data collected during my PhD.
+Exercises occur throughout, with tips and solutions given.
+For all questions, please get in touch either on our [forums](princetonpy.com) or on Twitter at @PrincetonPy.